-This parsnip cake with nutmeg is a wonderful alternative to carrot cake!
-To add even more vegetables to the cake, I’ve added a ginger and sweet potato frosting!
+This parsnip cake is a delicious alternative to carrot cake.
+It has a rich, nutty flavour that’s perfectly complimented by the maple and nutmeg.
+The cake is refined sugar free.
+To add even more vegetables to the cake, I’ve added a tasty ginger and sweet potato frosting!

 Nutmeg and Parsnip Cake

 I really love autumnal flavours.
 The hot ginger, warm nutmeg and all of the other spices that suddenly find their way into my porridge, lattes and desserts.

 Parsnip and nutmeg pair beautifully together in savoury parsnip purees and in soups, but here I’ve sweetened them up with maple syrup and put them into a vegetable cake.